ImperialCollegeLondon/porescale/codes/poreOccupancyAnalysis/README.md

 By following these steps, you'll ensure compatibility with our software.

-The provided sample porous media has dimensions of 500x500x500 and a voxel size of 2.75 microns.
+**Note:** The provided sample porous media has dimensions of 500x500x500 and a voxel size of 2.75 microns.